newlisponrockets/newLISP-on-Rockets/docs/index.md

 For step-by-step instructions, click one of the links below:

 * Automated installation guide for Rockets on Ubuntu 20.04 (recommended for experimentation)
-* Manual installation guide for Rockets on non-Ubuntu operating systems
+* Manual installation guide for Rockets on non-Ubuntu Linux operating systems
 * Detailed nstallation guide using the Linode cloud provider (recommended for public websites)